What’s a T4 test?

 - some drugs designed to treat cancer

-These are not the only drugs that can affect your results.
-Make sure to tell your doctor about every medication you use.
+These aren’t the only drugs that can affect your results.
+Make sure to tell your doctor about all medications, as well as any herbal supplements, you use.

-Pregnancy can affect your T4 levels.
-If your T4 levels are abnormal but you are pregnant, your doctor may order further testing.
-For example, the levels of T3 in your blood might help shed light on the situation.
+Pregnancy can also affect your T4 levels.
+If your T4 levels are abnormal but you’re pregnant, your doctor may order further testing.

 - high levels of protein in the blood